agilestacks/stack-ml-eks/README.md

 2. Attach sufficient IAM policies

-By default, the cluster is provisioned with a minimum set of permissions required to run the majority of the pods.
-If you need to add more permissions for the cluster, you can attach additional IAM policies.
+By default, the cluster is provisioned with a minimum set of permissions required to perform most common tasks.
+If you need to add more AWS permissions for the cluster, you can attach additional IAM policies.
 Use the following command as an example for adding standard IAM policies to your cluster:

 ```
 $ hub ext eks attach policy \